INCEXCL

 220 mm 245 mm

-2) Kite Winders;
+2) Kite Winders

-Kite winders are a useful tool to minimise the space taken up by a staircase with a turn,
+Kite winders are a useful tool to minimise the space taken up by a staircase with a turn.

-There are certain rules that must be adhered to when using kite winders,
+There are certain rules that must be adhered to when using kite winders.

-Each winder individual going must meet the following criteria;
+Each winder individual going must meet the following criteria

-as such, we have designed the kite winder to also have treads of 242mm measured around the arc.
+In the example to the left, the straight treads are all 242mm, as such, we have designed the kite winder to also have treads of 242mm measured around the arc.

-If they were less than 242mm then they would not comply to building regulations, however it is okay for the individual going of the winder treads to be more than 242mm as long as they are all equal.
+If they were less than 242mm then they would not comply to building regulations.
+However, it is okay for the individual going of the winder treads to be more than 242mm as long as they are all equal.

 This applies regardless of the number of kite winders within the winder box.